-- Candidates are advised to apply early, due to limited space availability in all programmes.
-As soon as a programme reaches its full capacity, applications of the specific programme will be closed before the official closing date. - The following candidates will be considered for admission: - A candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another recognised tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria - Candidates who have completed the National Senior Certificate with admission to degree studies or a certificate of conditional exemption on the basis of a candidate's non-South African ("foreign") qualifications, the so-called "Immigrant" or "Foreign Conditional Exemption".
+- Candidates are advised to apply early.
+Space is limited in all programmes.
+As soon as a programme reaches its full capacity, applications for the specific programme will be closed, even if it is before the official closing date. - The following candidates will be considered for admission: - A candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required National Senior Certificate (NSC) with university endorsement; a candidate who is a graduate from another recognised tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria - 2.
+Candidates who have completed the National Senior Certificate with admission to degree studies or a certificate of conditional exemption on the basis of a candidate's international ("foreign") qualifications, the so-called "Immigrant" or "Foreign Conditional Exemption".
 The only condition for the "Foreign Conditional Exemption" that is accepted is: 'completion of the degree course'.
 The exemption certificate is obtainable from Universities South Africa (USAf).
 Detailed information is available on the website at mb.usaf.ac.za.